guzdaniel/favorite-albums-app/README.md

 ## App Philosophy

-The target audience of this app is any music fanatic that enjoys collecting albums.
-This app will help the user keep track of their favorites by adding them to a collection which they can use later to help them remember which albums to listen to.
+The target audience of this app is any music fanatic that enjoys collecting albums to listen to.
+This app will help the user keep track of their favorite albums by adding them to a collection.
+They can reference the collection later to help them remember which albums to listen to.

 ## Features

-* Add a new album to your collection, including its title, the artist, the album artwork, and a personal rating
+* Add a new album to your collection, including its title, its artist, its album artwork, and a personal rating
 * View a list of your collection of albums

 ## Requirements